Wondwossen Gebreyes

-Wondwossen Abebe Gebreyes (ወንድወሰን አበበ ገብረየስ) is an African-American veterinary physician; Hazel C. Youngberg Distinguished Professor and Executive Director of the One Global Health initiative (GOHi) at The Ohio State University.
+Wondwossen Abebe Gebreyes (ወንድወሰን አበበ ገብረየስ) is an Ethiopian-American veterinary physician; Hazel C. Youngberg Distinguished Professor and Executive Director of the One Global Health initiative (GOHi) at The Ohio State University.
 He was elected as a Full Member of the National Academy of Medicine in 2021.

 Early life and education

 Gebreyes was born in Addis Ababa, Ethiopia.
 He was an undergraduate student at Addis Ababa University, where he was trained in veterinary medicine and achieved his Doctor of Veterinary Medicine in 1990.
 He practiced as a field veterinarian in Borena.
 He moved to the Sidama Region in 1993, where he worked as Head Veterinarian of the Southern Region Veterinary Department.
 He moved to the United States in 1995, where he moved in with a cousin in Washington, D.C.
 He eventually moved to North Carolina, where he was appointed research associate in the College of Veterinary Medicine at North Carolina State University.
 He started a doctoral research program in the Department of Population Health and Pathobiology.
 His research considered the epidemiology of multi-drug resistant Salmonella.
 He joined the Sigma Xi and Phi Zeta honor society.
 He was awarded his diploma from the American College of Veterinary Preventive Medicine in 2002.